hdlguy/kria_ubuntu/petalinux/readme.md

 ### Package
-petalinux-package boot --force --u-boot --kernel --fpga petalinux-package --force --boot --fsbl --pmufw --u-boot --fpga
+petalinux-package boot --force --u-boot --kernel --fpga

     * Use this to just update the bitfile.

-petalinux-package --force --boot --fsbl --pmufw --u-boot --fpga ../../implement/results/top.bit
+petalinux-package boot --force --u-boot --kernel --fpga ../../implement/results/top.bit

     * This for u-boot only